Data handling with Pandas![link image 69](/icons/link.svg)

 is name

 , which corresponds to the name they will have when added to a DataFrame.
-Conversely, when a series is obtained from a DataFrame, this series will have the name it had in the DataFrame.
+Conversely, when a series is obtained from a DataFrame, this series will have the same name it had in the DataFrame.

 serie = pd.Series(np.random.randn(5), name="aleatorio")serie